aminaeldj/Octodet-/README.md

 <summary> Ingest Pipeline </summary>

-To add the pipeline, you need to go to `Dev Tools > Console` in Kibana and paste the content of `log-tetra-default.json`:
+To add the pipeline, you need to go to `Menu > Dev Tools > Console` in Kibana and paste the content of `log-tetra-default.json`:

 ![Image](https://i.imgur.com/SqwUGY8.png)